 Then the farmer adds water to the heap of leaves and bruises them to enhance the oxidation process.
-While fermenting (or “sweating”) for 8 - 24 hours, the leaves turn a red and brown color, which is said to enhance the flavor.
+While fermenting (or “sweating”) for 8 - 24 hours, the leaves turn red and brown, enhancing the flavor.

-Rooibos is usually dried in special yards or in large ovens with specific temperatures.
-While large scale rooibos cultivation uses ovens to maintain consistency and quality, sun drying is known to aid in the flavor development of the tea.
+Rooibos is usually dried in particular yards or large ovens with specific temperatures.
+While large-scale rooibos cultivation uses ranges to maintain consistency and quality, sun drying is known to aid in the flavor development of the tea.

-Next the rooibos is graded by a board, which evaluates both flavor and color—similar to the "cupping" process of testing coffee beans.
+Next, the rooibos is graded by a board, which evaluates flavor and color—similar to the "cupping" process of testing coffee beans.

 The three grades—super, choice, and standard—are subjected to strict testing before being sent to distributors.
-In fact, if the batch doesn't pass certain microbiological tests, they won't be available for export.
+It won't be available for export if the batch doesn't pass specific microbiological tests.

-Traditional rooibos is know as "red tea," named for the color of the leaves and the red brew it produces.
+Traditional rooibos is known as "red tea," named for the color of the leaves and the red brew it produces.

-But that's not the only kind of rooibos on market.
-Green rooibos, which is rooibos that has not been oxidized or fermented, is an expensive, and considered more nutritious, version of loose leaf tea.
+But that's not the only kind of rooibos on the market.
+Green rooibos, which is rooibos that has not been oxidized or fermented, is an expensive and considered more nutritious version of loose-leaf tea.

-To create green rooibos, farmers skip the fermentation process and sun-dry the leaves immediately.
+To create green rooibos, farmers skip fermentation and sun-dry the leaves immediately.
 This prevents the red color from developing.

 After the tea is processed, it is sent to distributors before being packaged and ready for sale.

-Compared to traditional tea, rooibos is a fairly new phenomenon in the global tea market.
+Rooibos is a reasonably new phenomenon in the global tea market compared to traditional tea.
 A Russian immigrant named Benjamin Ginsberg was the first to package and sell rooibos tea in the early 20th century.

-Today, 12,000 tons of rooibos are sold to hundreds of countries across the world.
+Today, 12,000 tons of rooibos are sold to hundreds of countries worldwide.

-Rooibos has one of the most interesting and unique flavor profiles out of any herbal tea.
-It compliments well with other flavors, such as cinnamon, ginger, apple, and berries.
+Rooibos has one of the most exciting and unique flavor profiles of any herbal tea.
+It complements other flavors, such as cinnamon, ginger, apple, and berries.